eLearningHub/Coding-Book/leetcode/0000-index.md

 # LeetCode Problems

-LeetCode is a collection of coding problem sets often used in technical interviews and you can found them [here](https://leetcode.com/problemset/all/).
+LeetCode is a collection of coding problem sets often used in technical interviews.
+You can found them [here](https://leetcode.com/problemset/all/).

 | # | Title | Difficulty |
 |---| ----- | ---------- |